GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 <h4 style="font-family: 'Comic Sans MS'; background-color:rgb(213, 216, 220);">Current Projects</h4>

-* **chainBoost:** Develop a secure framework for boostign performance of decentralized blockchain-based services, and a scalability solution to allow supporting large number of users at a low overhead.
+* **chainBoost:** Develop a secure framework for boosting performance of decentralized blockchain-based services, and a scalability solution to allow supporting large number of users at a low overhead.

 * **PrivML:** Investigate applying privacy-preserving technologies, in particular MPC, FHE, threshold cryptography, and zero knowledge proofs, to machine learning (covering both federated learning and inference).